ljwolf/ljwolf.github.io/content/posts/2020-sm2-lectures.md

 date: 2020-03-09T12:02:47Z
 ---

-For an intro & discussion of some of hte fundamental ideas in spatial statistics, we'll cover a few main topics.
+For an intro & discussion of some of the fundamental ideas in spatial statistics, we'll cover a few main topics.

 ## Logistics